Kudos for clinching your first job as a personal trainer.

-I’m not talking about getting further certifications here, although of course, that’s highly encouraged.
+I’m not discussing getting further certifications here, although that’s highly encouraged.

 Specifically, this is about maintaining your continuing education credits (CECs) that are required by the organization through which you received your certification.

-A specific number of these need to be generated by attending various courses run by the certification organization as well as others, usually over two to three years.
+A specific number of these need to be generated by attending various courses run by the certification organization and others, usually over two to three years.

 These CECs can either be a certain number of points you earn or hours gained by attending these courses.